• Skip to primary navigation

 This slideshow requires JavaScript.

-This builting was built c.
-1900.
+This building was built around 1900.
 Bricked up arched openings on the south side of the building indicate that it was not originally constructed as a movie theater.
 However, records indicate that it was operating as a theater owned by Mr. Clio McCrory in 1939.
 It continued to operate as a movie theater until it closed in 2013.
 The Thomasville Theater is a contributing property to the Thomasville Historic District that’s listed on the National Register of Historic Places (NRHP).

-The Thomasville Theater is located on West Front Street in downtown Thomasville (GPS coordinates 31.912605, -87.735768).
+The Thomasville Theater building is located on West Front Street in downtown Thomasville (31.912605,-87.735768 – Google Maps).

 Tags: alabama, black belt, clarke county, theater, thomasville